-REPORT OF THE BOARD MEMBERS
+HONG KONG DANCE COMPANY LIMITED REPORT OF THE BOARD MEMBERS

-The board members have pleasure in submitting their annual report together with the audited financial statements for the year ended 31st March 2017.
+The board members submit their report together with the audited financial statements for the year ended 31st March 2018.

 Principal activities

 The principal activities of the Company consist of taking all necessary steps to promote, maintain, improve and advance the interest of the public in Hong Kong and elsewhere in the development of dance, especially Chinese dance and various related forms of arts, whether educational, cultural, classical, modern or contemporary.